-- ✓ Intake and assessment, including time spent assessing a household, whether or not the household is determined eligible. - ✓ Housing Search and Placement Services.
+SSI/SSDI Outreach, Access, and Recovery (SOAR), and assuring that households' rights are protected. - ✓ Housing Search and Placement Services.
 This includes services or activities designed to assist households in locating, obtaining, and retaining suitable housing, tenant counseling, assisting households to understand leases, inspections, securing utilities, making moving arrangements, and representative payee services concerning rent and utilities. - ✓ Mediation and outreach to property owners/landlords related to locating or retaining housing (landlord incentives). - ✓ Outreach services. - ✓ Optional support services for individuals in permanent supportive housing, including case management and connections to resources. - ✓ Data collection and entry. - ✓ General liability insurance and automobile insurance. - ✓ Other costs as approved in advance by Commerce.